AllanChain/sane-break/README.md

 - macOS: Open "System Preferences" and search for "Login Items".
 Click "+" and add Sane Break to login items
 - Windows: Use <kbd>Win</kbd> + <kbd>R</kbd> and type `shell:startup`.
 Put `sane-break.exe` or its shortcut there

+### Where are settings stored?

+The default locations for settings are:
+- On Linux and macOS: ` ~/.config/SaneBreak/SaneBreak.ini`
+- On Windows: `%APPDATA%\SaneBreak\SaneBreak.ini`

+Beside default locations, Qt also supports reading settings from [other locations](https://doc.qt.io/qt-6/qsettings.html#locations-where-application-settings-are-stored).

+If you want to make Sane Break portable, especially on Windows, you can put an empty file named `SaneBreak.ini` next to the `.exe` file and Sane Break will automatically pick that file for settings.

 ### What if I really want to skip break?

 Generally, you can quit the app via tray icon right away after the break starts.